Personal financial advisors held about 330,300 jobs in 2021. The largest employers of personal financial advisors were as follows:

 Personal financial advisors typically work in offices.
 Some also travel to attend conferences, teach finance seminars in the evening, and attend networking events to bring in more clients.

 Most personal financial advisors work full time and some work more than 40 hours per week.
-They often go to meetings on evenings and weekends to meet with prospective or existing clients.
+They also may go to meetings on evenings and weekends to meet with prospective or existing clients.

-Personal financial advisors typically need a bachelor’s degree.
-A master’s degree and certification can improve one’s chances for advancement in the occupation.
+Personal financial advisors typically need a bachelor’s degree to enter the occupation.
+A master’s degree and certification may improve chances for advancement.

-Personal financial advisors typically need a bachelor’s degree.
-Although employers usually do not require personal financial advisors to have completed a specific course of study, a degree in finance, economics, accounting, business, mathematics, or law is good preparation for this occupation.
-Courses in investments, taxes, estate planning, and risk management are also helpful.
-Programs in financial planning are becoming more available in colleges and universities.
+Personal financial advisors typically need a bachelor’s degree, although employers usually do not require a specific course of study.
+However, common fields of degree include business, social science, or mathematics.
+Courses in investments, taxes, estate planning, and risk management may be helpful.

-Once they are hired, personal financial advisors often enter an on-the-job training period.
-During this time, new advisors work under the supervision of senior advisors and learn how to perform their duties, including building a client network and developing investment portfolios.
+After they are hired, personal financial advisors typically need on-the-job training to attain competency.
+During this time, new advisors work under the supervision of senior advisors and learn how to build a client network, develop investment portfolios, and perform other duties.
 This training usually lasts for more than a year.

 Licenses, Certifications, and Registrations

-Personal financial advisors who directly buy or sell stocks, bonds, or insurance policies, or who provide specific investment advice, need a combination of licenses that varies with the products they sell.
-In addition to being required to have those licenses, advisors in smaller firms that manage clients’ investments must be registered with state regulators and those in larger firms must be registered with the Securities and Exchange Commission.
+Personal financial advisors who directly buy or sell stocks, bonds, or insurance policies, or who provide specific investment advice, may need a combination of licenses that varies with the products they sell.
+In addition to being required to have those licenses, advisors in small firms that manage clients’ investments must be registered with state regulators, and those in large firms must be registered with the U.S. Securities and Exchange Commission (SEC).
 Personal financial advisors who choose to sell insurance need licenses issued by state boards.
-Information on state licensing board requirements for registered investment advisors is available from the North American Securities Administrators Association.
+Information on state licensing board requirements for registered investment advisors is available from the North American Securities Administrators Association (NASAA).

-Certifications can enhance a personal financial advisor’s reputation and can help bring in new clients.
-The Certified Financial Planner Board of Standards offers the Certified Financial Planner (CFP) certification.
-For this certification, advisors must have a bachelor’s degree, complete at least 3 years of relevant work experience, pass an exam, and agree to adhere to a code of ethics.
-The CFP exam covers the general principles of financial planning, insurance planning, risk management, employee benefits planning, income taxes and retirement planning, investment and real estate planning, debt management, planning liability, emergency fund reserves, and statistical modeling.
+Certifications may enhance a personal financial advisor’s reputation and help bring in new clients.
+The Certified Financial Planner Board of Standards offers the Certified Financial Planner (CFP) designation.
+For this certification, advisors must have a bachelor’s degree, complete coursework on financial planning through a CFP Board Registered Program, have relevant work experience, pass an exam, and agree to adhere to a code of ethics.

-A master’s degree in an area such as finance or business administration can improve a personal financial advisor’s chances of moving into a management position and attracting new clients.
+A master’s degree in a field such as finance or business administration may improve a personal financial advisor’s chances of becoming a financial manager and of attracting new clients.